amattu2/CARFAX-Wrapper/README.md

 ### setProductDataId
 #### Usage
-Update the Product Data ID for the current [i]instance[/i] of the class.
+Update the Product Data ID for the current *instance* of the class.
 It is the equivelent of a API key, and is CARFAX defined at the time of account setup.

 ```PHP
 amattu\CARFAX\ServiceHistory::setProductDataId("exampleProductDataId");